lamoculoportugues/lamoculoportugues/README.md

 </p>

 <p align="center">
-FIND ME: CH area, safe global server: to the right of the pond that's by the bakery
+FIND ME: CH area, safe global server: to the right of the pond that's by the bakery!
+I might sometimes be roaming around in spanish server too, lol
 </p>

 <p align="center">